aaronmsoto/using-amazon-personalize-demo/README.md

 * apiPersonalize/handler.js: NodeJS file containing my Lambda code for my API tier
 * webDemo/index.html: An HTML/Javascript SPA built with Bootstrap 4.4, Jquery, and Handlebars

+### API Endpoints
+Each endpoint assesses the relevant Campaign to use and passes the Campaign ARN and parameter input on to the PersonalizeRuntime API for realtime recommendations and uses the returned recommended item_id values to hydrate meaningful Item data from the mocked database tier that is based on the JSON Item data.
+This hydration step is needed since Personalize only returns lists of item_id.
+* **/recommendations/item/{item_id}** - GET Personalize recommendations ONLY by Item
+* **/recommendations/user/{user_id}** - GET Personalize recommendations ONLY by User
+* **/recommendations/useritem/{user_id}/{item_id}** - GET Personalize recommendations by User+Item

 ### Prerequisites (if you want to run this demo)

 Create your own Personalize Solutions + Campaigns with two ARNs:\